betanight/youtube_sentiment_analysis/README.md

 ## 🔍 What We’ve Found So Far

-Throughout the project, we compared how viewers engage with a video through likes/dislikes versus how they express their opinions in the comments.
-Using TextBlob and a custom-trained sentiment model, we analyzed thousands of YouTube comments and matched them with engagement metrics.
+Throughout the project, we explored how YouTube comments reflect viewer sentiment and how that compares to public engagement metrics like likes and dislikes.
+We began with TextBlob to label sentiment, but later upgraded to a more accurate machine learning pipeline using MiniLM sentence embeddings and a logistic regression classifier.

-Here are a few things we've discovered:
+Here are the key findings:

-- Videos can have **perfect like/dislike ratios** but **entirely negative comment sentiment**, showing a clear disconnect between public engagement and written feedback.
-- Many viewers are more likely to **comment their thoughts** than to leave a dislike.
-Dislikes are underused, while negative feedback often shows up in comments.
-- The **TextBlob** model provided a solid starting point, but our **trained model** captured sentiment much more accurately, especially in informal or sarcastic comments.
-- We found that the correlation between like/dislike ratio and comment sentiment is **weak (around 0.28)**, meaning public engagement and viewer opinion often tell **different stories**.
-- Visualizations like scatterplots helped identify outlier videos where the numbers don’t match the tone, highlighting interesting case studies for further review.

-These findings suggest that sentiment analysis offers a deeper look into how people really feel about content — far beyond just likes and views.
+- Many videos show a **clear mismatch between comment sentiment and like/dislike ratios**, suggesting that user engagement alone doesn’t reflect audience opinion.
+- Users often leave **highly negative comments on videos with overwhelmingly positive engagement**, which highlights how comments can reveal hidden discontent or controversy.
+- Our final sentiment model using **MiniLM + Logistic Regression** predicted individual comment sentiment with strong accuracy — up to **0.97** on large datasets and **0.80+** on smaller video samples.
+- The **TextBlob** model helped generate initial sentiment labels quickly, but it struggled with sarcasm, informal language, or subtle tone shifts.
+Our custom model handled these much better.
+- We also built a function to test individual comments from real videos, giving us a powerful tool to assess sentiment at a **comment-by-comment level**.
+- By generating a **comment sentiment ratio** per video, we were able to compare it directly with like/dislike data — and found that the correlation between them remains **weak (around 0.28)**.

+Overall, sentiment analysis gives us a much deeper and more nuanced view of audience feedback than engagement metrics alone.